Willard “Bud” Thompson, 98 - Austin Daily Herald

 Email newsletter signup

 After graduation, Bud attended the University of Minnesota and played football and basketball until he entered military service during WWII.
 While at Camp Pendleton, Bud got to play baseball with Phil Rizzuto, Bob Feller, and brothers Vince and Don DiMiggio.
 On D-Day, Bud and his outfit landed on the Island of Bougainville in the South Pacific.
 He was a Staff Sergeant and gun commander of the 517th Field Artillery Unit.
-For two years Bud was stationed on Bougainville Island while on a boat until it was hit and sunk by enemy fire.
+Bud was stationed on Bougainville Island for two years.
+It was during that time that a boat he was on was hit and sunk by enemy fire.
 Bud and some buddies were able to stay afloat for two days until they were rescued.
 After the Japanese took control of the Philippines, Bud was part of an outfit sent to liberate missionaries from Bilibid Prison in Muntinlupa.
 Years later, on the day he joined St. Olaf Church in Austin, some of the rescued missionaries were there to honor Bud.

 Bud was a gentle, kind and generous man and adored by his family and friends.
-He enjoyed working in his yard and riding on his lawn mower.
-He loved pet collies and watching the birds.
+He enjoyed working in his yard and riding on his lawn mower, and loved animals.

-He was preceded in death by his daughter Debra Bushaw; son-in-law William Warwick; great grandson Ellis Bergstrom; parents, siblings, and his two wonderful collies Connie and Jenny.
+He was preceded in death by his daughter Debra Bushaw; son-in-law William Warwick; great grandson Ellis Bergstrom; parents, siblings, and his two wonderful collies, Annie and Jenny.

 We would like to thank the wonderful staff at The Estates at Roseville and The Health Partners Hospice Team for their kindness and excellent care given to Bud during the last year of his life.